 Huntsman Scholars Help High School Students

-This October, students in the Huntsman Scholar Leadership Lab visited Whitehorse High School in San Juan County, Utah to help make them aware of the educational opportunities that are available.
-Home to Navajo Nation, over half of the residents do not have access to running water or electricity and even fewer have educational opportunities.
-Bret Crane, Assistant Professor over the Leadership Lab, explains that this is creating a cycle of poverty.
+The inaugural Huntsman Scholar Leadership Lab didn't take place on campus in Logan.
+Instead, 50 Huntsman Scholars traveled 430 miles south to Whitehorse High School in San Juan County, Utah.
+The goal was to introduce the high school students to the myriad educational opportunities available to them.
+Many students at Whitehorse come from the Navajo Nation, where many do not have access to running water or electricity and even fewer have educational opportunities.
+Bret Crane, the Assistant Professor who oversaw the Leadership Lab, explains that these socioeconomic challenges compound a cycle of poverty.

 “We saw that the students on the reservation were either unaware of educational opportunities, intimidated by them, or didn’t have the resources to access them,” said Crane.
-“Representatives from the Native American community came and talked to about 50 Huntsman Scholars about this problem.
-Our goal was to create an opportunity fair where each student team developed a unique booth that communicated higher aspiration and accessibility to a higher education, and what it could mean for them and their families.”
+“Representatives from the Native American community came and talked to our students about this problem.
+Our goal was to create an opportunity fair where each student team developed a unique booth that communicated higher aspiration and accessibility to a higher education, and what it could mean for the high school students and their families.”

-Crane explained that one of the things they wanted to teach the Scholar students was leadership is not about yourself, it is about making a difference in the lives of others.
+Crane explained that one of the things he wanted to teach the Huntsman Scholars was that leadership is not about yourself, but rather about making a difference in the lives of others.
 “We took the students through a design process,” said Crane.
-“Students learn this at Stanford, they learn this at Michigan, and we are teaching it to freshman.”
+“Students learn this at Stanford, they learn this at Michigan, and we are teaching it to our freshmen.”

-In less than three hours, 300 students visited booths with varied information from financial aid to mock interviews.
-They received ready-to-go applications, a list of schools that do not require application fees, and scholarship information so they know what they qualify for.
+In less than three hours, 300 students visited booths that contained information from financial aid to mock interviews.
+They received ready-to-go applications, a list of schools that do not require application fees, and scholarship information.
 “The principal expressed her gratitude and explained that she had never seen her students with such excitement and professionalism,” shared Crane.